 Michael Caddell was the lead counsel for the PB class action case which was settled in 1995 and led to more than 320,000 houses getting a full re-plumb, repair, and inspection with no cost whatsoever on the part of the homeowner.

 These pipes were manufactured around the 1970s and were projected as the best alternative for metal pipes.
 They were manufactured from byproducts of refined petrochemical, and they were advertised to be resistant to depreciation, totally immune to corrosion, and relatively easy with respect to maintenance and replacement.
 In fact, between 1978 and 1995, millions of houses had polybutylene plumbing.
 However, this was not the case as polybutylene the grades on contact with chlorinated water which was prevalent in the US.
 Thousands of houses experienced polybutylene failures.

-Lawsuits against the manufacturers began to be filed, and these manufacturers either had their insurance exhausted or filed for bankruptcy.
+Poly B™ Lawsuits and Litigation against the manufacturers began to be filed, and these manufacturers either had their insurance exhausted or filed for bankruptcy.
 Settlements were awarded which amounted into millions of dollars, but over half of the money went towards legal costs.
 In fact, these homeowners usually had nothing substantial left to re-plumb their homes after settling the legal costs.

 Caddell partnered with the TLPJ in 1993 and filed in Houston the very widely known national class action against shell, DuPont, as well as Celanese.
 These partners together were able to negotiate a huge settlement which successfully helped to re-plumb the homes of individuals who met the qualifications.